-Should the City's primary 9-1-1 communications center become unusable, an alternate center may be established at either Fire Station #1 or Fire Station #2.
-Existing communications equipment will be used and augmented with any equipment that can be brought from the primary center.
-In addition, the 9-1-1 Center may be moved to the Mobile Command Vehicle.
-Any of these locations may include:
+Should the City's primary 9-1-1 communications center become unusable, an alternate center may be established in the City's Mobile Command Vehicle, or at either Fire Station #1 or Fire Station #2.
+Existing communications equipment will be used and augmented with any equipment or services that can be transferred from the primary center.
+Use of any of these locations may include: